chinapanda/HWChineseRecog/README.md

 # HWChineseRecog
- handwritten chinese character recognition we build the deep convolutional neural network based on caffe aiming at handwritten chinese character recognition this project is only from our course
+ handwritten chinese character recognition we build the deep convolutional neural network based on caffe aiming at handwritten chinese character recognition，this project is only from our course